Building place value

 Place value

-To promote place value understanding, students should be encouraged to describe teen numbers such as 14 as 1 ten and 4 ones, flexibly naming numbers in different ways.
+To promote place value understanding, encourage students to describe teen numbers such as 14 as 1 ten and 4 ones, flexibly naming numbers in different ways.

 Task 3: Minute to win it